1&1 WP Plus Hosting Review and Coupons for 2023

 Is there a free domain name included with the WP Plus account?

-Does the WP Plus come with one-click installs of major systems?
+Does the WP Plus come with an SSL?

 Is there a customer panel with the WP Plus account?

 Is CPanel included?